Plan Your Shanghai Trip

 Tip: You can also go for the Blackstone M+ Hotel.
 It’s not at the Bund, it’s at the heart of the French Concession.
 But it is right next to the only direct subway line that goes straight to the Bund!

 If you’re coming from Hongqiao Airport, this one is perfect.
-Take line 10, get off at Shaanxi South Road Station to walk to the hotel.
+Take line 10, get off at Shaanxi South Road Station, and walk to the hotel.
 It’s the same line that goes to The Bund.

 This is a great way to see a bit more of Shanghai with minimal effort.